- Residence Halls

 - 9 a.m. to 1 a.m.
 Sunday to Thursday

-Twenty-four-hour lounges are available for students and their visitors and are located in common areas of each residence hall.
+24-hour-hour lobby spaces are available for students and their visitors in each residence hall.

 Residents may host a maximum of two guests beyond the visitation deadline, provided that they are of the same gender as the host, have the approval of their host’s roommate(s) and the guests are pre-registered at the front desk by 10 p.m. the evening of the visit.
 No one may be registered to stay beyond the visitation deadline for more than two consecutive nights in any one hall.
 There is no overnight visitation during official break periods, on Halloween eve, Halloween night, St. Patrick’s Day eve, St. Patrick’s Day or National Marquette Day.
 The university reserves the right to suspend overnight visitation when special circumstances warrant.